dermotreynolds/old.dermotreynolds.github.io/_posts/2017-05-12-14-azure-function.md

 category: Azure Function

 ---
-Azure Functions allow you to create small single function applications which can flex independently of one aother.
+Azure Functions allow you to create small single function applications which can flex independently of one another.

 As per the documentation: